Annual Unit Internal Control Certification Process

 The Certification form is sent to Deans, Directors and Vice Presidents in early September and the signed form is to be submitted (via email or campus mail) to the Office of Internal Controls by the end of September of each year.
 The results are then summarized and presented to the Regents in the Finance, Audit and Investment Committee in November.

-For additional information regarding the annual unit certification process, click here for a power point presentation.
+For additional information regarding the annual unit certification process, click here for a pdf presentation.

 What are the key internal control related elements of the certification?